Atnia Card Game Rules Document

 Starting the game

 To start the game, randomly determine the first player.
-Each player shuffles their deck, (reveals & puts their starting location(s) into the location zone if applicable), and draws 6 cards.
-Players may put any number of cards from their hand on the bottom of their deck to draw that many cards.
-After both players have finished drafting their hands, begin the first round of the game.
+Each player shuffles their deck, (reveals & puts their starting location(s) into the location zone if applicable), and draws 5 cards.
+Then, begin the first round of the game.

 Card Semantics